kper220/molecular-dynamics/README.md

 ## Tracker
 Records progress made.

-### Deadline (Jun 12)
-- Exercise: Derive the equations of motion from the simple N-body system using the Lennard-Jones potential.
-- Flow map: Matthews 1.5.1, and intuitive description.
-- Legendre transform: intuitive description.
-What are the limitations of Legendre transform?
-- Functional derivatives: exercises, and intuitive description.

 | Week | Summary |
 | -- | -- |
 | 6/10 - 6/16 | |